 And he spoke to him as if to a knight embarking on a holy quest, saying: “…Make every effort in adding virtue to faith; for with it your spiritual knowledge will increase, as well as self-control and steadfastness, which in turn will produce godliness.”
 (2 Pet.
 1:5)

-For those who have set their sights on Jesus, it may be worth noting that there is a marked difference between a motivation derived from a belief in God and one that arises from a heart-felt repentance and conviction that there is a God.
-For it is through faith in God that that compassion arises, which in turn compels one to act, thus forming Christ in us, one step at a time.
-For it is not in the sepulcher, of religion where Christ may be found, but in the sanctuary of action where Christ can be demonstrated. but.
-As the angel guarding his tomb said: “Why do you seek the living among the dead?
+For those who have set their sights on following Jesus, his life is an illustration of the fact there is a marked difference between belief in God and the conviction that arises from a heart-felt conversion, through faith, that there truly is a God.
+For it is through faith in God that compassion arises, which in turn compels one to act, and in doing so, forms the image of Christ, in us.
+For it is not the sepulcher of religion where Christ may be found, but in action through which the life of Christ may be seen.
+As the angel at his tomb said: “Why do you seek the living among the dead?
 He is not here; he is risen!
 (Pet.
-24: 5,6) With Christ before us, the life of a saint is realized in us!
+24: 5,6) With Christ before us, and the world behind us, we follow Jesus until his saintliness is realized in us!

-Unfortunately, from the time of the Advent until now, the written ‘Word” inevitably supplanted that of the lived experience, in turn becoming nothing more than an intellectual architecture.
-As truth can only be apprehended spiritually, and confirmed through direct experience in actuality, the supernatural remains a significant factor when it comes to the activity of faith.
-In reality, the initiate of faith is left with little choice but to internalize the supernatural, and in the process becoming not only an other-worldly intimate, but a friend of God, one who speaks with authority and “…not as the scribes.”
-(Mat.
-7:29) To clarify, it might then be worth noting that many Indigenous peoples still consider direct experience as the only valid criteria for one who has acquired spiritual knowledge.
+That said, it might be worth noting that many Indigenous peoples around the world today still consider direct experience as the only valid criteria for one who has acquired spiritual knowledge.
 As can be seen for instance in the “…Hawaiian concept of Ma ka Hana ka ‘ike (knowledge comes from direct experience), and Ma mum ka hana, ma hope ka wala’au (direct experience comes first, discussion comes second.”
-(University of Hawaii) In contrast, the mainstream’s growing dependence on the written “Word,” in lieu of the actual experience, has reduced what once had been a “lively faith” to simply that of a convoluted pharisaic interpretation. — “…forever learning, but never coming to a knowledge of the truth.”
+(UH.
+Manoa) In contrast, the mainstream’s inveterate dependence on the written “Word,” to the exclusion of direct experience, has resulted in making “The Living Way” little more than an interpretive exercise. – “…forever learning, but never coming to a knowledge of the truth.”
 (2 Tim.
-2:7) Ultimately, and tragically for many Christians, an internalization of truth through personal revelation has given way to academic inference and rote memorization of the Holy Writ, as if through the digestion of information we can somehow arrive at the moment of truth, where the supernatural activity of the Holy Spirit still remains the determining factor in a salvific process leading to redemption.
+2:7) Ultimately, and tragically for many Christians, an internalization of truth through direct revelation has become nothing more than academic inference and rote memorization of the biblical narrative.
+As if by some miracle, a simple digestion of information can replicate The Last Supper, and the apostolic sustenance of His eternal grace.